Kapsonfire-DE/bun-bakery/README.md

 ```
 will output `hello kapsonfire!`

-### Spread Paramaters
+### Spread Parameters
-Routes can also have wildcard/spread paramaters.
+Routes can also have wildcard/spread parameters.
 In example: given `routes/users/[...usernames].ts` and open `http://localhost:3000/users/kapsonfire/jarred/tricked`
 ```typescript
 import {Context} from "@kapsonfire/bun-bakery"